Yamato (film): Plot

 On the morning of April 7, the Yamato and its escorts assume battle stations after Task Force 58 detects it on the way to Okinawa and sends its strike planes to intercept.
 The crew opens fire with their anti-aircraft weapons as the planes appear.
 However, the sheer number of US aircraft overwhelm the defenses and the Yamato takes heavy damage from multiple bombs and torpedo hits.
 Kamio, Uchida, and Moriwaki continue to man a portside AA battery after strafing runs and bomb strikes kill much of the crew, including Karaki.
-After being told the ship is crippled and sinking, Admiral Itō and Captain Kōsaku Aruga give the order to abandon ship, although both choose to stay behind.
+After being told the ship is crippled and sinking, Vice-Admiral Seiichi Itō and Captain Kōsaku Aruga give the order to abandon ship, although both choose to stay behind.
 Uchida and Moriwaki throw Kamio overboard despite his wish to stay with them to the end.
 The radioman attempts to call for support but water starts flooding the ship, which eventually capsizes and explodes after its aft magazine detonates.

 The Yamatos remaining escorts start rescuing the survivors, but Kamio fails to save his friend Tetsuya Nishi despite promising his mother that he would look after him.
 Moriwaki ties Kamio to be hoisted aboard a rescue vessel and swims away to drown himself.

 The film flashes forward to the present day; the old Kamio has a heart attack, but Makiko and Atsushi revive him.
 He also discusses what happened to him during the war's final months.
 He recounts that after the sinking, he went and told Nishi's mother that her son had died "a hero's death."
 Kamio expresses his grief that, despite risking his life in battle, he was ultimately unable to protect anyone he loved - Taeko died of radiation poisoning after the atomic bombing of Hiroshima, where she had been conscripted to work at a munitions plant.
 However, she was able to see him before she died and suggested Asukamaru as the name for his boat.

 They arrive at the sinking coordinates the following day, where they hold a small ceremony.
 Makiko scatters Uchida's ashes and Kamio gives her a dagger that Uchida asked him to keep during the battle.
 The dagger was Uchida's most prized possession; Admiral Isoroku Yamamoto gave it to him when the Yamato was his flagship.
 The three head back to Japan after the ceremony.

 The end credits show Makiko laying flowers at a memorial for those who died in the battle.